Roth IRAs

 10% Tax Penalty on Early Distributions

 Most distributions not qualified are considered early distributions, where the earnings portion of the distribution is subject to both ordinary income taxes and an additional 10% tax penalty.
 Any distribution from a Roth IRA is considered 1st to come from contributions, which is not taxable since the contributions were made with after-tax income and it is not subject to the 10% tax penalty.
 The tax basis of the Roth IRA, however, is reduced by any distribution allocable to contributions.
 After the basis has been reduced to 0, any remaining distributions are considered earnings, which is includable as income and subject to the 10% tax penalty.
-So if a taxpayer receives an early distribution of $5000, with a tax basis of $4000, then the $4000 is not includable as income nor is it subject to a 10% tax penalty; however, the $1000 earnings portion is both includable as income and subject to the 10% tax penalty of $100.
+So if a taxpayer receives an early distribution of $5000, with a tax basis of $4000, the $4000 is not includable as income nor is it subject to a 10% tax penalty; however, the $1000 earnings portion is both includable as income and subject to the 10% tax penalty of $100.

 Any contributions later withdrawn before the due date of the return, including extensions, are considered to have never been made, so they are not subject to any tax penalties.
 So any excess contributions that were later withdrawn before the due date of the return will not be subject to the 6% excise tax.
-However, any earnings associated with the excess contribution must also be withdrawn and will be subject to the 10% tax penalty.
+However, any earnings associated with the excess contribution must also be withdrawn and will not be subject to the 10% tax penalty, but will be taxable as ordinary income.
 (Note, however, that any contributions must be made by the due date, not including extensions.)
-So if you contributed $1000 too much for a given tax year and earned $60 on the amount, then to avoid the 6% tax penalty, withdraw $1060, include the $60 as income on Form 1040, and pay the 10% tax penalty of $6 on the earnings on Form 1040.
+So, if you contributed $1000 too much for a given tax year and earned $90 on the amount, then to avoid the 6% tax penalty, withdraw $1090, include $1000 of the distribution as a nontaxable distribution on Form 1040, and report the $90 as income.

 An early distribution is any distribution that does not satisfy the requirements of a qualified distribution.
 Besides the exceptions already noted in the definition for qualified distributions, there are several more exceptions in which the 10% tax penalty will not have to be paid: